bbopt/RunnerPost/README.md

 ### Python

-# A simple sanity test using Data provided is available in the RunnerPost package:
+A simple sanity check using provided data is available in the RunnerPost package:

 ```python
 import RunnerPost